InserirAquiNome/crypto/crypto_cat.md

 sha256sum: WARNING: 16 lines are improperly formatted
 ```

-And this is the photo authenticity.
+And this is the file authenticity.

 ```
 $ gpg --verify cat.jpg.asc